dhruv2102/team15_ClickPrediction_TCD_ML_Competition/README.md

 D5036AFB177566430360 - MyVolts

 THe python files connecting documents contains the code for concatinating the outputs from the three files while separating the database contains the code of separating the database into 3 training and 3 testing files

+There are 4 output files

+1. Output_JabRef_descisiontree - This file is produced from the JabRef code
+2. Output_MyVolts - This file is produced form MyVolts code
+3. Output_blog - This file is produced from Blogs code
+4. sub4_forst_1 - This file is produced from combining all files.
+Also note that the first set_clicked value (recommendatin_set_id = 46914)
+ has been changed to 1 as there was a bug on kaggle because of which the public score was coming out as 0.